qubies/raft/README.md

 * Redundant and fault tolerant
 * Let the chaos monkey loose!
 * A raft is built with logs (event logs!)
-* You can use a raft to get off the island of Paxos... whee!
+* You can use a raft to get off the island of Paxos  . whee!

 ### Testing ###